flaeppe/couchbot/README.md

-# couchbot
+# CouchBot
-A Slack bot for Couch Potato notifications
+A Slack bot for queuing movies to Couch Potato